-The issue in this proceeding is whether the applicant established she: (1) entered the United States before January 1, 1982 and (2) has continuously resided in the United States in an unlawful status for the requisite period.
+The issue in this proceeding is whether the applicant established he: (1) entered the United States before January 1, 1982 and (2) has continuously resided in the United States in an unlawful status for the requisite period.
+On appeal, the applicant submits his own affidavit.
+He states that he is providing copies of previously submitted affidavits; however, the record fails to contain any affidavits.
 The record fails to contain any evidence to support the applicant's claim to have arrived in the United States before January 1982 and to have resided in an unlawful status during the requisite period.
-On appeal, the applicant failed to submit any evidence.
+Neither counsel nor the applicant submitted additional evidence on appeal or in response to the AAO's NOID.
+Upon a de novo review of the record, the AAO finds that the applicant has not established that he is eligible for the benefit sought.